Table of Contents

 Buying aptX HD enabled headphones is not enough to get the advertised bitrates, sampling rates, and sound quality.
 You also need a phone or some other Bluetooth-enabled device with aptX HD support.
 You won’t experience any of the benefits of aptX HD if you only have aptX HD headphones.
 Also, if you have aptX HD phone and your headphones support only aptX, you will get aptX bitrates, sampling rates, and aptX sound quality.
 The same goes for any Bluetooth codec (LDAC, aptX Adaptive, aptX LL, etc.).
 You can find a list of aptX HD enabled phones, tablets, and other devices on the official aptX website.

-Now that you know some basic things about aptX HD codec and aptX HD headphones, we can move onto our selection of the best aptX HD Bluetooth and wireless headphones.
+Now that you know some basic things about aptX HD codec and aptX HD headphones, we can move onto our selection of the best aptX HD Bluetooth and wireless headphones in 2020.

-This is our list of 12 best aptX HD Bluetooth and wireless headphones.
+This is our list of 12 best aptX HD Bluetooth and wireless headphones in 2020.

 1. Sony WH-1000XM3 Noise Cancelling Headphones